bitlogik/pyWalletConnect/README.md

 A Python3 library to link a wallet with a WalletConnect web3 app.
 This library connects a Python wallet with a web3 app online, using the WalletConnect standard.

-Thanks to WalletConnect, a Dapp is able to send JSON-RPC call requests to be handled by the Wallet, sign requests for transactions or messages remotely.
+Thanks to WalletConnect, a Dapp is able to send JSON-RPC call requests to be handled by the wallet, remotely signing transactions or messages.
 Using WalletConnect, the wallet is a JSON-RPC service that the dapp can query through an encrypted tunnel and an online relay.
 This library is built for the wallet part, which establishes a link with the dapp and receives requests.

-WalletConnect version 2 support is beta.

 pyWalletConnect manages automatically on its own all the WalletConnect stack :

 ```
 WalletConnect
     |
- Topics managt
+Topics mgmt
     |
  JSON-RPC
     |